rustprooflabs/pgdd/README.md

 # PostgreSQL Data Dictionary (pgdd)

 The PostgreSQL Data Dictionary (`pgdd`) is an in-database solution to provide introspection via standard SQL query syntax.
 This extension makes it easy to provide a usable data dictionary to all users of a PostgreSQL database.

 ## Compatability

-PgDD has been tested and found to work against PostgreSQL 10 through 13-beta2.
+PgDD has been works for PostgreSQL 10 through 12.
+PostgreSQL 13 support is coming soon.

 Docker images available on
 [Docker Hub](https://hub.docker.com/r/rustprooflabs/pgdd).

 ## Install `pgdd` from source

 One way to install `pgdd` is to install from source by downloading this repository.